qmouse/home-lab/README.md

 # Simply Lab @ Home

-This respository is to document somoe of my experimental or learning projects at home.
+This respository is to document some of my experimental or learning projects at home.

 # Environment